ChrisDill/ChrisDill.github.io/index.md

 ---

 ### **Hi there!**
 I enjoy making software and games and also experimenting with new ideas and technology.
-I also blog about the work I do on the website!
+This website is my personal portfolio and my blog where I post about my work and ideas.

 Currently I am collaboratively working on a game and contributing to a few open source projects.
 You can contact me through email if you want to get in touch.
 Feedback is appreciated.